ereekaur/finance/README.md

 where c is a weight vector, b contains maximum amount of movies we want to recommend.
-Note that in the case of square matrix it is well known that the time complexity is polynomial as the well-known
+Note that in the case of square matrix it is well known that the time complexity is at most polynomial as the well-known
 Gauss-Jordan method has the time complexity of $O(n^3)$.
 For solving rectangle systems the system is being made in the equation form and then so called Simplex method is usually introduced which at every iteration step goes throguh the vertices of the polygon whose vertices are cutting points of linear subspaces constructed from the constraints.
 There are also other methods called interior point methods in which the convergence to the solution is made within interior points.
 From the picture